opendocsg/slw-judgments-backfill/2015_SGHC_91/report.md

 85     Mr Nathan submitted that there were only two differences between the two charges, namely, the quantum of the gratification and the fact that there was no deliberate concealment insofar as the sum of $30,000 was not disguised to be for another purpose.
 He submitted that an appropriate sentence for the second charge was between four and six weeks’ imprisonment and that both imprisonment terms should run concurrently based on the one-transaction principle.
 He also opposed the Prosecution’s application for criminal revision.

 86     I will first deal with the Prosecution’s argument regarding criminal revision.
 First, as Mr Nathan pointed out, I could not exercise my powers of revision in respect of the sentence for the first charge since I had already dismissed the appeal against sentence.
-I held in _Tee Kok Boon v Public Prosecutor_ [2006] 4 SLR(R) 398 that the High Court cannot revise a decision of a subordinate court which had been upheld on appeal by the High Court.
+I held in _Tee Kok Boon v Public Prosecutor_ <span class="citation">[2006] 4 SLR(R) 398</span> that the High Court cannot revise a decision of a subordinate court which had been upheld on appeal by the High Court.
 Second, in any event, in asking for a global sentence of five

 to seven months’ imprisonment and for a criminal revision to normalise the sentences, the Prosecution was in effect seeking to enhance the sentence for the first charge.
 Considering that the Prosecution

 had asked for a sentence of two to three months’ imprisonment in the court below, [note: 2] this application amounted to a rethinking about the sentence.
-Criminal revisions may not be used as a backdoor appeal against sentence (s 400(2) of the CPC; _Public Prosecutor v Muhammad Noor Indra bin Hamzah_ [2009] 4 SLR(R) 1007 at [5]–[7] _per_ Lee Seiu Kin J).
+Criminal revisions may not be used as a backdoor appeal against sentence (s 400(2) of the CPC; _Public Prosecutor v Muhammad Noor Indra bin Hamzah_ <span class="citation">[2009] 4 SLR(R) 1007</span> at [5]–[7] _per_ Lee Seiu Kin J).
 The proper procedure would have been to lodge an appeal against sentence for the first charge on the ground that the DJ was wrong in acquitting Tjong on the second charge (and therefore wrong with respect to the factual basis for his sentence).
 Third, I did not see any serious injustice here calling for the exercise of the court’s revisionary powers.
 Accordingly, I declined to exercise such powers.

 87     I will now deal with the sentence for the second charge.
 At the outset, I accepted that these two charges were part of the same transaction, _ie_ , that Tjong received two cheques for a total of $87,386.67 on the same day and for one act of corruption (even though he deposited and encashed the cheques on different occasions).
 In my view, a single charge of corruption which particularised the two amounts and the two occasions would still have been valid if the prosecution had chosen to proceed thus.
 This is not to say that it was wrong to have preferred two charges in the way it was done before the District Court.
 At [54] of the GD, the DJ said that the basis for the sentence he imposed was that Tjong had received $57,386.67.
 This sentence was appealed by Tjong but not by the Prosecution.
 Now that Tjong has been convicted on both charges, I have to consider what the appropriate global sentence should be, bearing in mind Tjong’s overall criminality.